The Devil's Eye: Production

 SF Studios required Bergman to make a comedy before agreeing to produce Bergman's idea for The Virgin Spring.
 The story was inspired by the Danish radio play The Return of Don Juan by Oluf Bang; Bergman was intrigued by the character's resurgent popularity.
 The "Irish proverb" cited in the film is fictional and was invented by Bergman.

 Release and reception

 In 2018, The Criterion Collection released the film on Blu-ray in Region A, along with 38 other Bergman films, in the set Ingmar Bergman's Cinema.
-The Devil's Eye has a 67% approval rating on Rotten Tomatoes.
+On the review aggregator website Rotten Tomatoes, The Devil's Eye holds an approval rating of 71% based on 7 reviews.